Harshilbhardwaj47/Udemy-Test-Automation/README.md

 # Udemy-Test-Automation
-An Automation code to test Udemy website using java and selenium webdriver.
+An Automation build to test Udemy website using java and selenium webdriver.